If I had a nickel for every time I was asked this question…. 💰💰💰

 Why now?
 The last decade has seen the emergence of new technologies, business models, and customer behaviours that have opened the door for banks to serve customers well like never before.
 Getting this right is a fight worth fighting.
 Big banks, small banks, startup banks, and anybody serving banks; we all have a role to play in improving the lives of those working in SMBs.

 There is no need to hide the obvious — helping SMBs is good business.
 Yet, it also serves a noble purpose.
 There are millions of women and men whose small and medium businesses power our economy — they are responsible for nearly 65% of global GDP and employ over 90% of the world’s workforce.
-Here in Canada, those figures are lower, but still very meaningful (over 40% of our GDP and nearly 50% of the workforce).
 Yet it takes bravery to build a business — the risk is high and the reward is never guaranteed.

 We need SMBs to succeed.
 They play a critical role we too often take for granted.
 They provide goods and services in the swankiest streets of our big cities, but also on the dusty roads of our countryside.
 They nurture the next generation of female and minority business leaders.
 They provide opportunities for immigrants to start over.
 They are one of our best shots at reversing the widening income inequality gap that has emerged over the past few decades.
 And yet the heroes of the SMB sector rarely make it to the cover of Fortune when they succeed.
 Rather, they make it to retirement in one piece, and almost certainly with battle wounds to spare.